-This is an opportunity for a qualifying teacher, education specialist or someone with demonstrated interest and expertise in this area to help to design and deliver our Maker Camps and workshops in communities.
-Our programme is supported by the Institute of Engineering and Technology and Institute of Mechanical Engineers to further access to learning through play.
-To date, we’ve worked with 1,100+ children and have won awards from the University of Sheffield, Sheffield Soup, Sheffield Business Awards and British Science Week.
+This is an opportunity for someone who enjoys having different work each day.
+You might be a qualifying teacher, education specialist or someone with demonstrated interest and expertise in arts, engineering and technology.
+Our programme is supported by the Institute of Engineering and Technology, Institute of Mechanical Engineers, UnLtd, the Big Lottery Fund and British Science Week to further access to learning through play.
+To date, we’ve worked with 3,000+ children and have won awards from the University of Sheffield, Sheffield Soup, Sheffield Business Awards and British Science Week.
 Our key priority is promoting play followed by promoting future social inclusion and creativity in innovation.
 This is an opportunity to contribute to and build upon our community programmes.

 What will this role involve?

-- Liaise with venue managers, community members, volunteers, parents and children to ensure that presentation material is meaningful and will add value to learning
+Liaise with volunteers, parents and children to ensure that presentation material is meaningful and will add value to learning

 What are we looking for?

-- Computer literate and familiar with Microsoft Office and Google Drive
+Computer literate and familiar with Microsoft Office, Google Drive and Gmail

-- The successful candidate will be expected to travel within the Sheffield area on a regular basis, visiting schools and community groups.
-Driving licence preferred.
+The successful candidate will be expected to travel within the Sheffield area on a regular basis, visiting schools and community groups.